Flash Coffee's employees owed salaries, CPF contributions after sudden closure of all Singapore outlets: Union

 It also includes the encashment of remaining leave days, the union added.

-Workers were told on Tuesday that Flash Coffee outlets would close on Wednesday.
+Workers were told on Tuesday that Flash Coffee outlets would close the next day.

 They attended a meeting on Thursday morning where news was shared that the company was placed on provisional liquidation on Monday, and that their services with the company would be terminated on Thursday.